 4 Legit Health Benefits of Dark Chocolate

-You've seen the chocolate-is-healthy headlines-and who wouldn't want to buy into them?
+You've seen the chocolate-is-healthy headlines—and who wouldn't want to buy into them?
 License to eat decadent goodness?
 Yes, please!
+Whether it's our Mug Brownie or Chocolate Avocado Shake, we love our chocolate here.
 But we're science skeptics, so when we dig into the health benefits of dark chocolate set the bar high when combing through the research: nothing funded by chocolate companies and no small, one-off studies without a larger body of research backing them up.
 Take a look.

 Must Read: Healthy Chocolate Dessert Recipes